 Please ask your local health authority.
 Usually there are no mandatory vaccinations, but the recommended ones are: Hepatitis A, Hepatitis B, typhoid, DPT, Meningitis.

 Due to the fact that the route runs on the Indian-Chinese-Pakistan border region, there is a very strong military presence with lots of camps on the way.
 Our local guides are familiar with the military camps and have a good relationship with them.
-These places are responsible for medical tasks as well in these areas.
-Tourism is very developed and is a significant income source in this region, so they are very nice with tourists and pay attention to them.
-If any problematic situation develops, they would also handle them, no problems have occurred in the past years.
+These places are responsible for medical duties as well in these areas.
+Tourism is very developed and is a significant income source in this region, so they are very nice to tourists and pay attention to them.
+If any problematic situation comes up, our guides are able to handle them, but no such problems have occurred in the past years.

 Depending on spending habits your budget for the trip should range from 250-500 USD.
 For reference, a meal is between 1-10 USD.

 The currency is Indian Rupee INR.
-We will have the opportunity to change money at the airport after the arrival to Delhi, or somewhere in the city center.
-ATM-s and credit card payments are not typical, but can occur in Dehli, Manali and Leh (they do not accept all card types).
-So we suggest bringing USD in cash and change (you'll have the opportunity to change money in Delhi, Manali and Leh).
+We have the opportunity to exchange money at the airport after arrival to Delhi, or somewhere in the city center.
+ATM-s and credit card payments are not typical, but can be possible in Dehli, Manali and Leh (please be aware though that they they do not accept all card types).
+So we suggest bringing USD in cash and exchange it (you'll have the opportunity to change money in Delhi, Manali and Leh too).

 Buying alcohol is somewhat more difficult at most of our accommodations, they can serve beer if you preorder it and some local rum.
 It is advised to take spirits from home or buy them at the airport.
 In larger cities there are dedicated alcohol shops, although the price of it rises in proportion to the height above sea level.

-You'll need to have one that is valid for motorcycling, valid in India and valid above 5000 meters altitude.
+You need to have one that covers motorcycle riding, valid in India and valid above 5000 meters altitude.
 If you need help, please get in touch with us!

-You shouldn't worry, the back-up van with the mechanic is always the last one on the road, just park your bike on the side of the road, wait for him and enjoy the stunning scenery while he repairs your bike.
+You don't have to be worried, the back-up van with the mechanic is always the last one on the road.
+If something comes up just park your bike on the side of the road, wait for the van and enjoy the stunning scenery while the mechanic repairs your bike.
 Usually he can fix anything within 15 mins.
-The head of the group will wait for you at the next resting stop.
+The tour guide will wait for you at the next resting stop.

 In the big cities such as Delhi, Manali and Leh you’ll have both.
 In the remote areas it is better not to count on it, but at least every second or maximum 3rd day you will be able to contact the rest of the world. :)